BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

 regenerating properly.

-At this point, a natural question to ask is whether you need to add the contents of your `results` directory to your git repository.
-The answer should be obvious --- you do not need to do this, since the files in your `results` directory contain no unique information on their own.
-Everything you need to create them is contained in the `data` and `src` directories.
+At this point, a natural question to ask is whether you need to add the contents of your `output` directory to your git repository.
+The answer should be obvious --- you do not need to do this, since the files in your `output` directory contain no unique information on their own.
+Everything you need to create them is contained in the `data` and `do` directories.
 One exception to this, though, might be if your analysis takes a very long time to run and the outputs are fairly small in size, in which case you may want to periodically commit (so that you can easily recover) the results associated with